Ray Saari: Professional

 On March 22, 2017, Saari signed his first professional soccer contract, joining USL club Seattle Sounders FC 2.
 He made his professional debut four days later in a 2–1 defeat to Sacramento Republic.
 On September 13, 2018, Saari was released from Seattle Sounders FC 2 having played in 39 matches over two seasons for S2 and recording four goals and six assists.

 On January 3, 2019, Saari joined USL Championship side Sacramento Republic FC.

 On November 12, 2019, Saari returned to the Kansas City area and signed a contract with the Kansas City Comets of the Major Arena Soccer League.

 Saari signed with USL Championship club OKC Energy FC on February 3, 2020.

+Coaching and executive career

+After retiring from playing, Saari became an assistant coach with the Tulsa Golden Hurricane men's soccer team, a role he would hold for two seasons.
+He would join El Paso Locomotive FC of the USL Championship in 2023 as an assistant coach, before becoming the club's technical director in 2024.

+On August 31, 2026, Saari was announced as sporting director for USL League One club Portland Hearts of Pine.